Valobanter/polarizer/README.md

-# Discord bot for managing server polls
+# Discord bot for managing server poles

+Polls has been intentionally misspelt to differentiate itself from standard Discord polls.